 - Increased productivity as a result of time saved and simplified transactions

-- Minimised error potential with one-time entry of information and system-wide, automated updates
+- Minimized mistakes with one-time entry of information and system-wide, automated updates

 - Complete audit trail and full visibility into business activities and transaction histories